waku-org/pm/FURPS/application/signal_network.md

 ## Functionality

-1. Advertise intent to join a given meeting.
+1. Advertise intent to join a given session.
 2. Discover remote peers willing to join a given meeting.
 3. Establish direct connection to remote peer with same intent to join a given meeting.